commonsharp/SurvivalProject-Server/README.md

 * Guilds: You can send guild messages now.
 * Added multiple servers support - you can now run different servers on different hosts.
 * Each server's population is now being shown correctly (instead of just a random value like it used to be).
-* SQL: Added the table "servers".
+* SQL: Added the tables servers, guild and guild_member.
 * Fixed a bug where the userSessions sorting method was called for every message, which would result in a huge amount of calculations, resulting in terrible lags.
 * Fixed a bug where the UDP game server would sometime throw a null pointer exception.